UMAprotocol/docs/docs/uma-tokenholders/adding-price-id.md

 ### Step 1: Discuss

-If you are building with a price identifier not currently supported by the UMA DVM, you will need to propose it to the community of UMA tokenholders for a vote.
+If you are building with a price identifier or collateral currency not currently supported by the UMA DVM, you will need to propose it to the community of UMA tokenholders for a vote.
-You should create an UMIP in which you describe your project and the new price identifier(s) being requested.
+You should create an UMIP in which you describe your project and the new price identifier(s) or collateral currencies being requested.
-At this time, you do not need to provide an implementation for the addition of a new price identifier.
+At this time, you do not need to provide an implementation for the addition of a new price identifier or collateral currency.
 Details on how to write a UMIP are [here](umips.md).
 This UMIP will be discussed by members of the UMA community.

 ### Step 2: Get ready for the vote

-In order for the UMIP to move to the next stage of discussion, an off-chain transaction to add the proposed price identifier to the mainnet `IdentifierWhitelist` will need to be proposed.
+In order for the UMIP to move to the next stage of discussion, an off-chain transaction to add the proposed price identifier or collateral currency to the mainnet `IdentifierWhitelist` will need to be proposed.
 This transaction should be attached to the UMIP.

 ### Step 3: Vote